Anuragd275/GitHub-accessor/README.md

-# GitHub_DP_Downloader
+# GitHub Accessor

-Enter username and download DP from GitHub.
+## Enter GitHub username to access anyone's GitHub Profile and get basic details in a txt file.

+## Option available to download users' DP.